-Irish teenager Heffernan signs for AC Milan
+Irish teenager Heffernan joins AC Milan

-Cathal Heffernan: Teenage Irish defender makes permanent move to AC Milan
+Cathal Heffernan: Cork City's Irish defender makes permanent move to AC Milan

 Last updated on .From the section Irish

-Irish teenager Cathal Heffernan is set to make a permanent move to AC Milan, Cork City have announced.
+Irish teenage defender Cathal Heffernan has joined AC Milan from Cork City after a successful loan spell.

-The 17-year-old defender joined the Serie A champions on loan from Cork at the end of January, with the Italian club having now exercised their option to sign him permanently.
+The 17-year-old centre-back moved to the Serie A champions on loan at the end of January, with the Italian club having now exercised their option to sign him on a permanent deal.

 Heffernan, who was the Republic of Ireland Under-17 captain, made his senior Cork debut in 2021.